sampsyo/cs6120/content/blog/2019-11-13-strength-reduction-pass-in-llvm.md

 - If we find an assignment of form `k = b * j` where `j` is an induction variable with triple `(i, c, d)`, then add `k => (i, b * c, d)` to the map;
 - If we find an assignment of form `k = j + b` where `j` is an induction variable with triple `(i, c, d)`, then add `k => (i, c, d + b)` to the map.

-The algorithm runs until convergence, i.e., it will stop until the size of the induction variable set does not increase any more.
+The algorithm runs until convergence, i.e., it will stop when the size of the induction variable set does not increase any more.
 For our simple example, in the first iteration it will add the basic induction variable `i => (i, 1, 0)` into the map, while in the second iteration it will add `j => (i, 3, 2)` into the map.
 The algorithm will terminate in the third iteration.

 ##### Update the Program